 Having a big supplier database can be overwhelming.
 But if you can keep these ideas in mind, it will help them stay focused and organized.
 You’ll smoothly lead that herd to keep producing staffing results you need.
 And you will even walk away relatively scratch-free.

-Marcia Hagood is a Senior Director of Supplier Management for Yoh.
+Marcia Hagood is a Senior Director Client Services for Yoh.
 Marcia brings more than 15 years of supplier management experience in to her role with Yoh.
 Prior to this position, Marcia was a Senior Program Manager.
 There, she spent six years overseeing a managed services account for Yoh.
 Additionally, Marcia has worked as a Group Operations Manager where she managed operations for several of Yoh's Managed Staffing Provider (MSP) programs and Recruitment Process Outsourcing (RPO) programs.
 Before joining Yoh, Marcia was a middle school science teacher.